Vigilante13/intro-to-re/intro.md

     }

 So, our program is very simple.
 It prompts the user for an int and passes it through a function that checks if the result is `91`.

+Now, normally, a person would just brute force integer values starting from 0 until they get the desired result, since `secret_function` is just computing an integer value.
+However, this is where I want to demonstrate why understanding the program is essential.

+If we take a look at `secret_function`, we see that it takes our input and does the following:

+`(((input >> 2) - 1) ^ 48)`